mithunsatheesh/node-rules/README.md

 #### Try This Out!

-You can see it in action in [this RunKit example](https://runkit.com/mithunsatheesh/runkit-npm-node-rules).
+You can see this in action in a node.js environment using [this RunKit example](https://runkit.com/mithunsatheesh/runkit-npm-node-rules).
+If you are interested to use it in the browser, use [this JSFiddle](https://jsfiddle.net/mithunsatheesh/6pwohf3g/) for a quick start.

 #### Overview